 User logs in with email and password.
 Data is sent to the server via an SSL/TLS encrypted connection.

-for operating the software application:
+for the operation of the software application:

 Internex GmbH, Lagerstraße 15, 3950 Gmünd, Austria, dataprotection@internex.at